homemadearcade/zero/todo/2_FEATURESTODO.md

       Player
       All

-Put game defaults into the instructions.
-Change defaults to be on the stage object. physicsType == ARCADE_GRAVITY

 LIBRARY
   Turn library on and off ( both in Selects and in the ClassList ) Easy system for saving library entityClasses and relations